Causal Bayesian Optimization via Exogenous Distribution Learning: Introduction

 \section{Introduction}

-Bayesian Optimization~(BO) has broad applications, such as automating modern industrial processes, drug discovery, and more general synthetic biology, that require optimizing black-box objective functions~\cite{movckus1975bayesian,astudillo2019bayesian}.
-In real-world problems, we usually have more structural knowledge of the unknown function(s) that can be leveraged to improve BO efficiency.
-Causal Bayesian Optimization~(CBO) has been developed to utilize the structural information of the objective~\cite{aglietti2020causal,aglietti2021dynamic,sussex2022model}.
-CBO combines ideas from causal inference, uncertainty quantification, and sequential decision-making.
-It generalizes Bayesian Optimization, which treats the input variables of the objective function as independent, to scenarios where causal information between input variables is available~\cite{aglietti2020causal}.
-CBO has been developed for optimizing medical and ecological interventions as illustrative examples~\cite{aglietti2020causal,aglietti2021dynamic}.
+Bayesian Optimization~(BO) is widely applied in domains such as automated industrial processes, drug discovery, and synthetic biology, where the objective is to optimize black-box functions~\citep{movckus1975bayesian,astudillo2019bayesian,garnett2023,frazier2018tutorial}.
+In many real-world scenarios, structural knowledge of the unknown objective function is available and can be exploited to enhance the efficiency of BO.
+Causal Bayesian Optimization~(CBO) has been developed to incorporate such structural information~\citep{aglietti2020causal,aglietti2021dynamic,sussex2022model,gultchin2023functional}.
+CBO integrates principles from causal inference, uncertainty quantification, and sequential decision-making.
+Unlike traditional BO, which assumes independence among input variables, CBO accounts for known causal relationships among them~\citep{aglietti2020causal}.
+This framework has been successfully applied to optimize medical and ecological interventions~\citep{aglietti2020causal,aglietti2021dynamic}, among other applications.